It is always exciting when a new hire is added to the team.

 The more responsibility an employee has, the more important it is to have a strategy for communicating a change in leadership.

 The circumstances that lead to the departure of an employee is another consideration.

 So when is it appropriate to make a church-wide communication?

 Leadership within a church affects how the ministry operates and warrants sharing information about changes with the congregation.

-Since church leaders interact with volunteers and members, it is always good to announce when a leader is departing, and to introduce the new leadership with specifics about job responsibilities.
+Since church leaders interact with volunteers and members, it is always good to announce when a leader is departing and to introduce the new leadership with specifics about job responsibilities.

-To determine what needs to be communicated, ask the question, how much interaction and influence does this person have with church members and volunteers?
+How much interaction and influence does this person have with church members and volunteers?